-Last year, e27 reported that UK and Germany-based online social trading platform ayondo was eyeing a listing on the SGX, but DealStreetAsia reported that deal did not pan out, so the spot for the first SGX-listed fintech firm is still up for grabs — and MC Payment could be a strong contender.
+Last year, e27 reported that UK- and Germany-based online social trading platform ayondo was eyeing a listing on the SGX, but DealStreetAsia reported that the deal did not pan out.
+Thus, the spot for the first SGX-listed fintech firm is still up for grabs — and MC Payment could be a strong contender.

 Examples of its solutions include MatchCab, a B2c solution that helps taxi companies to implement e-payment functions; and Xaavan, a B2B platform which helps large purchasers conduct transactions with suppliers seamlessly through an integrated payments platform.

 To date, it has partnered with leading payment services First Data, Global Payments, NETS, MEPS, Visa, and MasterCard.

 MC Payment’s investors include Thailand investment firm 2W Group, PE firms ESW Manage and Golden Equator Capital, as well as private investment firm DZW Capital.